alestanalves/AlestanAlves/README.md

 I'm passionate about technologies, especially in the areas of Data Science.
 With 13 years old, create an online game on a local server in Java language, but exclude after a while, the local server couldn't take it.
 I like challenges, books, developing new technologies, using logic and analytical thinking.

 Most of the time, I am programming in Python which is my favorite language with it I create machine learning models and some crazy ones, sometimes I go adventuring in game development in my free time.
 My passion is to have fun programming and reading books and materials every day.
-(I really love Star Wars, RPG and sci-fi)
+(I really love Star Wars, animes, RPG and sci-fi)

 Let's have a coffee, I'm always open to learn new things and discuss crazy ideas.
 You can reach me at alestanalves@gmail.com